-Director of Counseling and Accessibility Services (518) 861-2508 accessibilityservices@mariacollege.edu
+Director of Student Support and Opportunity Programs and Assistant Dean of Students Mercy Hall (518) 861-2502 accessibilityservices@mariacollege.edu

 Accessibility Services promote the development of an inclusive and welcoming environment by ensuring that all eligible students with disabilities are given equal access to accommodations and resources.
 Recognizing that each individual has unique needs, the staff of the Accessibilities Services office promote academic success and ensure students' personal empowerment and professional advancement.